thejsway/thejsway/manuscript/chapter18.md

 ## Choosing the right animation technique

 Now, decision time.
 How should you choose between `setInterval()`, `requestAnimationFrame()`, or CSS to animate your page?
 The answer depends on how complex your animation is.
-In theory, CSS animations are more efficient performance-wise, but you can't do everything with them.
+In theory, CSS animations are more efficient performance-wise, but you can’t do everything with them.
 You can read a  comparison of JavaScript and CSS animations performance-wise [here](https://developer.mozilla.org/en-US/docs/Web/Performance/CSS_JavaScript_animation_performance).

 Here's how you might want to approach your decision:

-* Use `setInterval()` if the animation isn't in real-time and should just happen at regular intervals.
+* Use `setInterval()` if the animation isn’t in real-time and should just happen at regular intervals.
 * Favor CSS if the animation happens in real-time and is simple enough to be managed with this technique.
 * Use `requestAnimationFrame()` for any other case.